manoskary/graphmuse/README.md

 It includes functionalities for this graphs such as saving, loading and batching graphs together.

-The main core of the library includes accelarated SOTA sampling strategies for Large Graphs, which are implemented in C++ and CUDA.
+The main core of the library includes accelarated SOTA sampling strategies for Large Graphs, which are implemented in C11 and CUDA.

 It implements a variety of graph neural networks for music, including Graph Convolutional Networks (GCN), Graph Attention Networks (GAT), GraphSAGE, and Graph Isomorphism Networks (GIN).